k3s-io/k3s/docs/release/k3s-release.md

 # onto the new upstream tag.
 This will leave you on a detached head that will be
 # tagged in the following step.
 git rebase --onto $NEW_K8S $OLD_K8S $OLD_K3S_VER~1

 # Kubernetes is very picky about go versions.
-We use alpine and docker to build with that go version
+We use alpine and docker to specify the goversion with which we build the project.
-# This command is not backwards compatible and requires versions of yq greater than 4.0
+# This command is not backwards compatible and requires versions of yq greater than 4.0, as the query syntax has changed throughout the history of the project.
 export GOVERSION=$(yq -e '.dependencies[] | select(.name == "golang: upstream version").version' build/dependencies.yaml)

 export GOIMAGE="golang:${GOVERSION}-alpine3.15"